-Greetings!
-I’m Chris Wolak.
-Welcome to my blog.
+Welcome to my little corner of the internet.
 I’ve been blogging about the books I read, the libraries I visit, and other bookish topics since January 2010.

 I’ve spent most of my adult life working with or around books.
-In addition to my time at Borders, I’ve worked as a college English instructor and in both academic and public libraries.
-I’ve also held jobs in factories, hospitals, and served in the Marine Corps.
-Originally from Cicero, IL, I’ve lived in a half-dozen states around the U.S. and now call Connecticut home.
-My non-bookish interests include paddling, exploring nature, road trips with my wife, and hanging out with our two dogs.
+In addition to my time at Borders, I’ve worked as a college English professor and in both academic and public libraries.
+I’ve held jobs in factories, hospitals, and served in the Marine Corps.
+I was born in Chicago and grew up in Cicero, IL.
+I’ve lived in a half-dozen states around the U.S. and now call Connecticut home.
+My non-bookish interests include kayaking, exploring nature, road trips with my wife, and hanging out with our two dogs.

 Book Cougars Podcast

-In December 2016, my friend Emily Fine and I decided to start a book podcast after we’d driven eight hours, round-trip, to go to a book event and talked about books the entire time.
-Shortly thereafter, the Book Cougars: Two Middle-Aged Women on the Hunt for a Good Read was born.
-It’s hard to believe we’re now in our third year as podcasters!
-You can stream episodes directly from our website or find us on iTunes or your podcast app.
+I’m also a podcaster.
+In December 2016, my friend Emily Fine and I decided to start a literary podcast after we’d driven eight hours, round-trip, to attend an author event.
+We talked about books the entire time.
+Days later, the Book Cougars: Two Middle-Aged Women on the Hunt for a Good Read was born.
+You can stream episodes directly from our website or find us on iTunes, Spotify, or wherever you get your podcasts.

 Other places to find me: